Bee Cards

 No Image

-'Washed-out' ginger bee with black thorax band.
+Pale, straw-coloured bee with wide black thorax band.

 QUEEN